1. Writing a Multi Layer Feedforward Neural Network from Scratch

 Afterall, what use of all those fancy methods if you still not get train method?

-But before that, lets create a method to check if our dataset meets the requirements of model.
+But before that, let's create a method to check if our dataset meets the requirements of the model.

 def check_trainnable(self, X, Y):